So we did *sometimes* go where the signs *sometimes* said Notice: Maybe You Shouldn’t.

 – my mechanic watches as I tap tap – check tool detail on left –

 Soon he had the sump cover off and I started tapping the hole closed using a shifty and a spanner.
 As I tapped I asked if anyone – perchance – had a bar of soap.
 Nope.
 No-one.
-Holding up the cover to the sun I tapped until not even a glint of sun shone through.
+Holding up the cover to the sun I tapped that malleable metal until not even a glint of sun shone through.
 I had closed the hole.
 As we started to replace it, I muttered “I’d give twenty kwacha for some soap,” whereupon one of the guys whipped out a sliver of red Lifebuoy soap from his pocket.

 – our rescuers –